Opened on the Arbroath and Forfar Railway.

 This was a two platform station with staggered platforms.
 A mineral line ran from the north end of the station to the west to serve Leysmill Quarry.

-The line was singled, with only one platform remaining in use, before closure.
+The line was singled in 1936, with only one platform remaining in use, before closure.
 The northbound line was retained until closure.

 A station building remains, in use as a house.